-In 2017, as a pilot for a series on the Oral History of American Egyptology, we have been able to record a video oral history interview with Dr. David O’Connor, who is one of the country’s leading archaeologists and gave a wonderful overview of his more than sixty years of working in Egypt.
+In 2017, as a pilot for a series on the Oral History of American Egyptology, we were able to record a video oral history interview with Dr. David O’Connor, who is one of the country’s leading archaeologists and gave a wonderful overview of his more than sixty years of working in Egypt.
 This sort of documentation is a crucial part of our mission to help preserve the record of our finest colleagues’ work and interpretation to be preserved for future generations.
+Our project is continuing with more interviews (see below) and has been exclusively funded by private donors to the Ancient Egyptian Heritage and Archaeology Fund.

 Dr. David O'Connor